- PCIe is backward compatible and actual performance depends on the generation and number of active lanes.

 What exactly is PCIe and why is it so relevant?

 It's the standard that connects high-performance components to the motherboard.
-It defines the maximum bandwidth for GPUs, SSDs, and expansion cards; its generación and the number of lanes determine the available flow.
+It defines the maximum bandwidth for GPUs, SSDs, and expansion cards; its generation and the number of lanes determine the available bandwidth.

 Are all versions compatible with each other?

 Yes.
 PCIe is backward compatible and "negotiates" to the slowest version on each link.
-You can mix without fear, although if the link downgrades in generation or lanes, the effective bandwidth will also decrease.
+You can mix and match without worry, although if the link is downgraded in generation or lanes, the effective bandwidth will also decrease.

 Is it worth buying PCIe 5.0 now?